Animal Tracks (American album)

-Animal Tracks is the Animals' third album in the United States, released as both LP Record and Reel to reel tape.
+Animal Tracks is the Animals' third album in the United States, released as both LP Record and reel-to-reel tape.

+Overview

 Musically, it was a hodge-podge of the group's recent hit singles mixed in with tracks of assorted vintage that had not been included on either of The Animals' first two U.S. albums.
 As such it bore little resemblance in content or purpose to the band's British release also named Animal Tracks from four months earlier.
 "The Story of Bo Diddley" is an adaptation and expansion of a song recorded by Bo Diddley in 1960, utilizing some of the original lyrics but with additional verses and melody recapping the musician's life in a talking blues style.

+The album peaked at No. 57 on the Billboard Top LPs during a twenty five-week run on the chart.